Chart Color Schemes

 Employment conditions in Coober Pedy face significant challenges, ranking among the bottom 10% of areas assessed nationally

-As of September 2025603 residents were in work while the unemployment rate was 14.0% higher than Rest of SA's rate of 5.3%.
-Workforce participation lagged significantly at 43.1%, compared to Rest of SA's 54.1%.
+Workforce participation was somewhat below standard, at 55.0% compared to the Rest of SA's 58.5%.
+Based on Census responses, only 5.7% of residents worked from home.
 Key industries of employment among residents were accommodation & food, health care & social assistance, and retail trade.
-Coober Pedy showed strong specialization in accommodation & food with an employment share 2.8 times the regional level.
+Coober Pedy showed strong specialization in accommodation & food, with an employment share 2.8 times the regional level.

-Agriculture, forestry & fishing was under-represented at 0.0% compared to Rest of SA's 14.5%.
-Limited local employment opportunities were indicated by Census working population vs resident population data.
-Over a 12-month period ending in September 2025, labour force increased by 3.9%, while employment declined by 4.7%, causing unemployment to rise by 7.3 percentage points.
-In comparison, Rest of SA saw employment grow by 0.3%, labour force expand by 2.3%, and unemployment rise by 1.9 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 estimated national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Coober Pedy's employment mix suggested local employment should increase by 6.3% over five years and 13.4% over ten years, although these are simple weighting extrapolations for illustrative purposes only and do not account for localized population projections.
+However, agriculture, forestry & fishing was under-represented, with only 0.0% of Coober Pedy's workforce compared to 14.5% in Rest of SA.
+The area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over a 12-month period ending September 2025, labour force increased by 3.9%, while employment declined by 4.7%, causing unemployment to rise by 7.3 percentage points.
+This compared to Rest of SA where employment grew by 0.3%, labour force expanded by 2.3%, and unemployment rose by 1.9 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggested potential future demand within Coober Pedy.
+These projections estimated national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Coober Pedy's employment mix, local employment was expected to increase by 6.3% over five years and 13.4% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment